patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/brand-voice-and-tone.md

 ---

 In a business context, brand is the identity of a company that people recognize based on an emotional and psychological connection, as well as factual information.
+It is important to recognize that, while you can guide users through your products, and influence their experience, you cannot fully control the way users perceive your brand.
+A large part of your brand identity is shaped by your users’  perception.

+What you can do to encourage a brand identity is carefully and intentionally choose the words you use.
 All of your UX copy should align with your company’s brand to contribute to a consistent and authentic experience across every content channel users interact with.

 To keep your UX copy on-brand, consider style, voice, and tone:

 - **Style** is the way you use grammar, punctuation, and syntax.
 It’s influenced by how your words work together and what effect your writing has on the user.